-Orbital adnexal MALT lymphoma (OAML) have a better prognosis than other types of orbital lymphomas, and are not surprisingly more often conjunctival.
-The recent identification of Chlamydia psittaci as a likely important causative factor in the increasing incidence of orbital lymphomas, has lead to antibiotic therapy being used to not only reduce the size of the tumour, but in some cases result in remission 1-3.
+Orbital adnexal MALT lymphoma (OAML) have a better prognosis than other types of orbital lymphomas and are, not surprisingly, more often conjunctival.
+The recent identification of Chlamydia psittaci as a likely important causative factor in the increasing incidence of orbital lymphomas has lead to antibiotic therapy being used to reduce the size of the tumour and in some cases results in remission 1-3.

-Surgical biopsy / resection, radiotherapy and chemotherapy have all been used and currently no OAML treatment guidelines exist 1.
-Overall a 65% 5-year relapse-free rate is reported, with less than 5% of patients with OAML eventually dying from the disease 1.
+Surgical biopsy/resection, radiotherapy and chemotherapy have all been used.
+Currently, no OAML treatment guidelines exist 1.
+An overall 5-year relapse-free rate of 65% is reported, with less than 5% of patients with OAML eventually dying from the disease 1.
 Systemic dissemination is only seen in 5-10% of cases 1.

-In cases of non-MALT-lymphoma, then similarly a combination of two or more of surgical biopsy / resection, radiotherapy and chemotherapy are usually employed.
+Similarly, in cases of non-MALT-lymphoma, a combination of two or more of surgical biopsy/resection, radiotherapy and chemotherapy is usually employed.
 Prognosis is less favourable.